flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 When moving to a detail list that has no selections, Flowlist selects the top-most item.
 So I just hit the right arrow key repeatedly to dive deeper into my next action step.
 Right now, the items in this chain read like this:

-> Home → Projects → Software → Flowlist → Post release action steps → Basic marketing → Blog post → Formulate 1st draft
+> Home → Projects → Software → Flowlist → Post-Release Action Steps → Basic Marketing → Blog Post → Formulate 1st Draft

 I can't think of another task manager that either allows that kind of depth or exhibits that conceptual simplicity, much less both.